 Hurricane season in the Atlantic begins on June 1 and ends on November 30 — meaning that right now, we nearly to the middle of the season.
-Although this year has been calmer than others (knock on wood that it stays that way), having a hurricane preparedness plan for your pet is vital.
+Although this year has been calmer than others we are now watching Hurricane Dorian barrel towards us.
+Having a hurricane preparedness plan for your pet is vital.
 As they say: prepare for the worst, hope for the best.

 I live in the Tampa area of Florida, and last August, Hurricane Irma was a category five storm barreling straight toward my city.
 The whole city was in a state of panic.
 The families who lived along the coast headed inland or traveled north, mandatory evacuations and shelters were set up, and pets could feel the anxious energy in the air.
 Even more troubling — there were not nearly enough shelters that accepted pets.